imperva/terraform-provider-incapsula/website/docs/r/managed_certificate_settings.html.markdown

 Provides an Incapsula Site's managed certificate settings resource.
 The provider will configure or remove a managed certificate for the sites' domains, based on this resource.
 <br/>

-**Note: This resource is designed to work with sites represented by the "incapsula_site_v3" resource only.**
+Note: This resource applies only to sites managed by the incapsula_site_v3 resource.

 ## Example Usage